In Tracmor, an asset model — or "model" for short — is an identifier that incorporates three other identifiers:

 To add one new model, navigate to Asset>Create Model:

-Alternatively, navigate to Asset>Models and click on the (blue) plus icon in the upper right hand corner:
+Or, navigate to Asset>Models and click on the (blue) plus icon in the upper right corner:

 - Model Number.
-The model number can be any number associated with the class of item - it is usually a good idea to use the manufacturer-provided model number.
+The model number can be any number associated with this class of item —it is usually a good idea to use the manufacturer-provided model number.

 - Category.
-If you have not already created a category for this model, you can add one by clicking on the (blue) plus icon at the right.
+Select a category from the dropdown menu, or, if no category has been created for this model, add one by clicking on the (blue) plus icon.

 - Manufacturer.
-If you have not already created a manufacturer for this model, you can add one by clicking on the (blue) plus icon at the right.
+Select a manufacturer from the dropdown menu, or, if no manufacturer has been created for this model add one by clicking on the (blue) plus icon.

 - Email alerts.
-If you click yes, you must also add an email address.
-When transactions occur involving this model, an email alert will be sent to that email address.
+If you click on the "yes" radio button, you must also add an email address.
+When transactions occur that involve dropping below the minimum quantity specified, an email alert will be sent to that email address.